Cavity-Vacuum-Induced Chiral Spin Liquids in Kagome Lattices: Tuning and Probing Topological Quantum Phases via Cavity Quantum Electrodynamics: Abstract

 \section{Abstract}

 Topological phases in frustrated quantum magnetic systems have captivated researchers for decades, with the chiral spin liquid (CSL) standing out as one of the most compelling examples.
 Featured by long-range entanglement, topological order, and exotic fractional excitations, the CSL has inspired extensive exploration for practical realizations.
-In this work, we demonstrate that CSLs can emerge in a kagome lattice driven by vacuum quantum fluctuations within a single-mode chiral cavity.
-The chiral cavity imprints quantum fluctuations with time-reversal symmetry breaking, fostering chiral interactions among electrons and stabilizing a robust CSL phase without external laser excitation.
+In this work, we demonstrate that CSLs can emerge in a kagome lattice driven by vacuum quantum fluctuations over the non-interacting vacuum within a single-mode gyrotropic cavity.
+The gyrotropic cavity imprints quantum fluctuations with time-reversal symmetry breaking and stabilizes a robust CSL phase without external laser excitation.
 Moreover, we identify experimentally accessible observables---such as average photon number and transport properties---that reveal connections between photon dynamics and the emergent chiral order.
 Our findings establish a novel pathway for creating, controlling, and probing topological and symmetry-breaking quantum phases in strongly correlated systems.

 \paragraph{Introduction.}

 Quantum spin liquids (QSLs) are unique “quantum disordered” ground states where zero-point fluctuations prevent conventional magnetic order.
 A notable subset, chiral spin liquids (CSLs), break time-reversal symmetry and have been studied in strongly correlated systems for their potential to host topologically ordered states and anyonic excitations vital for quantum computing \cite{kalmeyer1987equivalence,kalmeyer1989theory,wen1989chiral,hu2016variational,huang2021quantum,zhang2021SU(4)}.
 Advances in theories of moat bands and spontaneous chiral breaking in fermionic systems \cite{sedrakyan2009fermionic,sedrakyan2012composite,sedrakyan2014absence,sedrakyan2015statistical,sedrakyan2015spontaneous,wang2018chern,maiti2019fermionization,wang2022emergent,wei2023chiral,wang2023excitonic,wei2024unveiling,jafarizadeh2025chiral} have deepened our understanding of CSL formation.
 Their chiral nature appears in responses to electromagnetic probes in both equilibrium and nonequilibrium conditions \cite{banerjee2023electromagnetic} and in the emergence of circulating spin currents, driven by geometric frustration (e.g., in kagome lattices) or external perturbations such as staggered magnetic fields and spin-orbit coupling.